MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-reservation-order-tracking-and-action-messaging.md

  If a decrease in demand quantity occurs, the order tracking system attempts to resolve the imbalance by performing the previous checks in reverse order.
 This means that existing action messages could be modified or even deleted, if necessary.
 The order tracking system always presents the net result of its calculations to the user.

-## Order Tracking and Planning
+## <a name="order-tracking-and-planning" />Order Tracking and Planning
  When the planning system runs, it deletes all existing order tracking records and action message entries and recreates them as planning line suggestions according to supply/demand pairs and priorities.
 When the planning run has finished, the order network is in balance.

-### Planning System versus Order Tracking and Action Messaging
+### <a name="planning-system-versus-order-tracking-and-action-messaging" />Planning System versus Order Tracking and Action Messaging
  The following comparison shows the differences between the methods that are used by the planning system to create planning line suggestions and the methods that are used by the order tracking system to create order tracking records and action messages.

 -   The planning system deals with the entire supply and demand pattern of a particular item, whereas order tracking deals with the order that activated it.